Ainadamar

+Background

 Ainadamar has features of both an opera and a passion play, as it examines the powerful symbolic role Lorca has embodied after his death, especially among other artists.
 Lorca becomes a martyr in the name of freedom of artistic expression.
 The connections with the Baroque passion musical concept also occur structurally, as the work evolves as a series of arias, recurring choruses and dance genres.
 The symbolic aspect was emphasized visually by Peter Sellars in his staging for Santa Fe Opera.

 Ainadamar also connects with previous operatic traditions, as in the casting of Lorca as a trouser role, in a manner parallel to other impetuous youths of opera, such as Cherubino (The Marriage of Figaro) or Octavian (Der Rosenkavalier).
 These characteristics have allowed Ainadamar to begin a successful performance run as a non-staged or semi-staged concert work.

-Crucially, it appears that performances by a younger generation of singers may prompt an assimilation into the canon — and with it, an integration of the Ibero-American musical languages it espouses into Classical music.

 Plot

 Xirgu prepares to go onstage at the Solís Theatre in Montevideo.
 She has spent her career portraying Mariana Pineda in Lorca's play of the same name.
 Xirgu fled to Uruguay in the unrest before the Spanish Civil War.
 Lorca refused to leave and was assassinated by the Falange in 1936.
 Like his muse Pineda, Lorca died young.
 Xirgu has been playing Pineda on stage for almost forty years.

 Xirgu tells her student Nuria of her friendship with Lorca.
 The poet emerges from the past to sing of the pure love Pineda represented to him even as a child, when he would see her statue in Granada.
-Xirgu blames herself for Lorca’s fate, since she could not convince the young man to abandon Spain.
-In Xirgu’s memories, she dreams of freedom in Cuba, but Lorca insists that he must witness suffering and memorialize the dead.
+Xirgu blames herself for Lorca's fate, since she could not convince the young man to abandon Spain.
+In Xirgu's memories, she dreams of freedom in Cuba, but Lorca insists that he must witness suffering and memorialize the dead.
 Falangist officer Ruiz Alonso arrests Lorca, accusing him of conspiracy.
-Lorca to the Fountain of Tears alongside a teacher and a bullfighter.
+Lorca is taken to the Fountain of Tears alongside a teacher and a bullfighter.
 After the Falangist guard José Tripaldi takes their confessions, the three prisoners are shot.

-In the present, an exhausted Xirgu insists she must tell Pineda’s story one more time.
+In the present, an exhausted Xirgu insists she must tell Pineda's story one more time.
 A vision of Lorca interrupts her.
 He thanks her for immortalising his spirit on stage and in the hearts of her students as she dies.